Viktoria Listunova

 Viktoria Viktorovna Listunova (Виктория Викторовна Листунова; born 12 May 2005) is a Russian artistic gymnast.
 She represented the Russian Olympic Committee at the 2020 Summer Olympics and won the gold medal in the team event.
 She was a member of the team that won gold at the inaugural Junior World Championships.
 Individually, she is the 2019 Junior World all-around and floor exercise champion, the 2021 European all-around champion, and the 2021, 2022, and 2023 Russian National Champion.

 Personal life

 Listunova was born in Moscow, Russia on 12 May 2005.
 In April 2018, she appeared on the Russian talent show Blue Bird.
 In 2019, she received the title of Candidate for Master of Sport in the Russian Federation.

-On 18 March 2022 Listunova participated in the Moscow rally in support of the Russian invasion of Ukraine.
+On 18 March 2022 Listunova participated in the Moscow rally in support of the Russian invasion of Ukraine, wearing a Z symbol.

 Junior gymnastics career

 2018

 Listunova made her international debut at International Gymnix in March 2018 where she placed third in the all-around behind Zoé Allaire-Bourgie of Canada and Asia D'Amato of Italy.
 During event finals she placed eighth on vault, second on uneven bars behind compatriot Elena Gerasimova, sixth on balance beam, and won gold on floor exercise.
 In June she competed at the Russian National Championships as an Espoir.
 She won gold in the all-around, on uneven bars, and on floor exercise.
 She won silver on vault behind Angelina Kosynkina and won bronze on balance beam behind Yulia Nikolayeva and Sofia Koroleva.
 In December Listunova competed at the 2018 Voronin Cup where she won silver in the all-around behind Vladislava Urazova.
 She won silver on floor exercise behind Urazova, bronze on vault behind Urazova and Darya Yassinskaya of Kazakhstan, and placed fourth on uneven bars.